 Reclaimed timber flooring, however, is a slightly different proposition, as it won't be neatly cut to size and it's also difficult to judge what it will look like once it's been finished.
 Take advice from the supplier on how much to buy and which finish to choose, and always ensure that you've bought enough - it will be tiresome to track down similar boards elsewhere.
 It's also worth experimenting with cleaning and/or finishes on a spare board before installation.

 As it is an integral part of the room and colour scheme, you should choose your timber floor at the start of the redecoration or refurbishment project.
 According to how light or dark the floor is, it can affect how paint and paper colours appear.
 Although some timber flooring - such as parquet, solid hardwood and reclaimed boards - can be darkened or lightened by sanding down and re-varnishing, it's not a job you are likely to want to do very often.

 TYPES OF TIMBER FLOORING

-Made from the named timbers, these are solid all the way through.
-Some types are suitable for installation as the structural floor without needing a sub-floor underneath.
+Made from the named timbers, planks are solid all the way through.
+Some types are suitable for installation as the structural floor, without needing a sub-floor underneath.

 This can be bought as bundles of planks, boards or panels from reclamation and salvage yards, or as whole floors from timber-flooring specialists.
-Prior to installation reclaimed timber flooring can look very uninspiring.
-Once it's laid, however, it can look incredible.
+Prior to installation, reclaimed timber flooring can look very uninspiring.
+However, once it's laid, it can look incredible.

 - Reclaimed timber flooring is usually well-worn and is tough enough for most living areas, although you should avoid bathrooms and kitchens